jamiemori/jamiemori.github.io/_posts/articles/2015-08-11-Drawing a knn based music preference map with D3 and Python.md

 </html>
 {% endhighlight %}

 To create the highlighting effect for the counties we need to tell d3 which FIPS code belongs to which musical genre so that the CSS styling can be applied accordingly.
 Therefore, we need to map the FIPS code with the respective genres.
 We do this using the <strong>.map()</strong> function.
 We also need to quantize the color scale using d3's ordinal scale.
 Ordinal scales are good for mapping inputs to discrete output domains like names and categories, which is perfect for color coding musical genres.
-When this is done correctly, we can <em>hypothetically</em> open the browser console and type in for example quantize( rateByFIPS.get(1001)), which should return "Rock," as the FIPS code 1001 should be associated with the genre Rock via our analysis.
+When this is done correctly, we can hypothetically open the browser console and type in for example quantize( rateByFIPS.get(1001)), which should return "Rock," as the FIPS code 1001 should be associated with the genre Rock via our analysis.

 At this point however, nothing will work because we haven't told the rateByFIPS object to map the FIPS codes to the Genres.
 Furthermore, we have to asynchronously download the us.json and counties_data.csv file to our browser before the actual map can be rendered.
 We do this by using the <strong>queue()</strong> function and defer rendering the map until the files are loaded.
 It is here when we also set (map) the FIPS codes to the genres.